clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 My goal with this funding in 2026 is to continuously develop Clojure AI, ML, and high-performance ecosystem of Uncomplicate libraries (Neanderthal and many more), on Nvidia GPUs, Apple Silicon, and traditional PC.

 In this year, I will also focus on writing tutorials on my blog and creating websites for the projects involved, which is something that I wanted for years, but didn't have time to do because I spent all time on programming.

+**This work will highly benefit the Clojure community** as this is THE AI ecosystem for Clojure, and supporting AI is arguably the main focus on probably all software platforms.
+Clojure has something to offer on that front, beyond just calling OpenAI API as a web service!

+Uncomplicate grew to quite a few libraries (of which some are quite big; just Neanderthal is 28,000 lines of highly-condensed, aggresively macroized, and reusable code): Diamond ONNX Runtime, Neanderthal, Deep Diamond, ClojureCUDA, ClojureCPP, Apple Presets, ClojureCL, Fluokitten, Bayadera, Clojure Sound, and Commons.

 Here's a word or two of how I hope to improve each of these libraries with Clojurists Together funding in 2026.

 **Neanderthal (Clojure's alternative to NumPy, on steroids)**
 In 2025, Neanderthal celebrated its 10th birthday.
 It started as a humble but fast matrix and vector library for Clojure, but after 10 years of relentless improvements, now it boasts a general matrix/vector/linear algebra API implemented by no less than 5(!) engines for CPUs, GPU (Nvidia CUDA), GPU (OpenCL: AMD, Intel, Nvidia), Apple Silicon (Accelerate),